Metro Naga: Economic Activity

 Naga, Camarines Sur's economy is usually Commercial, Industrial, Social and tourism.
 Naga City, Camarines Sur has several CBDs.
 CBD 1 ore the downtown district has the Naga Public Market located in it.
-Many shops have opened in Downtown Naga City and food chains such as, McDonald's, Bigg's Diner, Shakey's Pizza and other international and national restaurants in the city.
+Many shops have opened in Downtown Naga City and food chains.
 CBD 2 which is where the Iconic mall of Naga City, SM City Naga.
 IBM Building is also located there IBM announced that Naga City will be the IT center of Bicol Region.
 The central Bicol station is also located there which operates daily from Naga City to areas such as Iriga City, Legazpi City, Gumaca, Quezon Province.
 Up next is the nightlife center of Camarines Sur.
 Magsaysay ave. where bars and restaurants are located.
 The Peñafrancia church is located there.
 The first condominium in Naga City, UMA Residences is located there and will operate late this 2022.

 Naga City, however is not the only urban center in Metro Naga.
-Pili, Camarines Sur is the where new buildings are located.
+Pili, Camarines Sur is where new buildings are located.
 The busiest airport in Bicol is located in the town.
 Due to rapid urbanization and high population growth Pili, Camarines Sur now hosts housing projects.
 By 2022 Pili will become a city.
 Aside from Naga City and Pili, Camarines Sur.
 Milaor which is now the area for potential development in the upcoming years.
 Canaman which also hosts housing projects and the future city of Canaman IT park presented by Megaworld Corporation.
 Camaligan which is the spillover of economic growth from Naga City.
 Pamplona has a proposed industrial site near the Poblacion area.

 In terms of body of water, Naga City is landlocked.
 However, Naga has neighbouring towns with beaches and ports.
 The port of Sabang in Calabanga is the busiest in the region.
 Many fishermen get high salary from fishing in the waters of Calabanga.
 Pasacao which is the gateway to Camarines Sur the second busiest port in Camarines Sur.
 It serves both as a fishing port and a seaport.
 Also because of the Bicol River Naga City isn't fully landlocked.